bcwalrus/git-tutorial/tutorial/git_wf.rst

 You should commit when you have made a consistent change.
 Commit frequently.
 And always review your changes before you commit.
 (More on that later in section `Code Review`_.)
-Here, I will show you 2 options.
+Here, I will show you 2 ways to commit.

 1. You can ``git add`` all files you would like to commit, and then proceed to commit::